Photo by: Dineo Dowd

 1. Primitive Camping Areas

 Primitive camping areas are available on the Ice Age Trail in the northern portion of the Trail only, typically only on the large, remote tracts of public land the Trail passes through (e.g., county and national forests).
-In areas where primitive camping is allowed, no facilities are available and no permits or reservations are required.
+In areas where primitive camping is allowed, no facilities are available and some county forests require permits.

 You may set up camp for the night anywhere provided your site is 200 feet from water and 200 feet from the Ice Age Trail itself.